mmmayo13/text-adventure-engine/README.md

 Currently, parsing of user input consists of removing stop words, tokenzing what input is left, and returning the first 2 tokens to be interpreted for gameplay.
 This means that commands are limited to word pairs at this point ('get lamp', 'move east'), but plans to extend this exist.

-The built-in Python module [`cmd`](https://docs.python.org/3/library/cmd.html) is used for command line interpretation, making this easily extensible:
+The built-in Python module [`cmd`](https://docs.python.org/3/library/cmd.html) is used for command line interpretation, making this easily extensible.

 No modules outside of the standard Python library are required.